 Contact Maurice Ouimet to set up a phone conversation or face to face meeting to discuss enrolling in a class.
 Please be aware some professors prefer to be notified in advance if you want to enroll in their course.

-Fill out form with guidance counselor’s signature and return to Hannah where she will be able to help with class registration.
+Fill out form with guidance counselor’s signature and return to Maurice; he will be able to help with class registration.

 Flexible Pathways bill (Act77), Vermont's Early College Program has expanded with funds being made available to students beginning in the 2014-2015 academic year for programs that are developed and operated or overseen by one of the Vermont State Colleges, by the University of Vermont, or by an accredited private postsecondary school located in Vermont and that is approved for operation by the Secretary.